hasibiqbal207/portfolio/README.md

 ## Getting Started

+### Prerequisites
-**Prerequisites:** Before you begin, ensure you have the following software and tools installed on your machine:
+Before you begin, ensure you have the following software and tools installed on your machine:
    - **Node.js**: Version 14.x or higher.
 Download Node.js
    - **npm or yarn**: Node.js package managers. npm comes bundled with Node.js.
 Install npm or Install yarn
    - **Only if you are using Docker**